PLTW Alumnus Anticipates Apprenticeship Will Lead to Aerospace Career

 “In high school, the PLTW classes were the number one thing that I looked forward to,” he said.
 “They were the things that benefited me the most after high school.
 They were the classes where I actually learned about a field that I wanted to do.”

 Apprenticeship opportunities offer schools and districts another way to extend career and technical education beyond the classroom and empower students to gain real-world industry experience.
 PLTW welcomes partners to engage in immersive student experiences through apprenticeship programs.
-To support these efforts, PLTW serves as a resource to help partners plan and design these programs, which introduce students to high-demand job opportunities; link employers to PLTW students who have the knowledge and skills to fill their labor needs; and facilitate collaboration among PLTW schools, PLTW students, and business partners.
+To support these efforts, PLTW serves as a resource to help connect and educate partners about the possibilities with these programs, which introduce students to high-demand job opportunities; link employers to PLTW students who have the knowledge and skills to fill their labor needs; and facilitate collaboration among PLTW schools, PLTW students, and business partners.
 In 2018, PLTW and the U.S. Department of Labor partnered to develop the PLTW National Guidelines for Apprenticeship Standards.
 These guidelines provide a comprehensive apprenticeship skills and knowledge framework that schools and industry can customize to meet local apprenticeship needs.
 To learn more or get started on developing your school or company’s apprenticeship program, complete this form.